An improved bilinear restriction estimate for the paraboloid in $\mathbb{R}^3$: Introduction

 \subsection{Acknowledgements}

 Part of this work was done under the support of the NSF grant DMS-1800274.
 The author would like to thank his advisor Shaoming Guo for valuable comments.
 The author also would like to thank Youngwoo Koh for introducing the paper \cite{MR4205111} to him.
+The author also would like to thank Shengwen Gan for introducing the paper \cite{MR1748920}, where a counterexample for a bilinear restriction estimate for cone in $\mathbb{R}^3$ is constructed.
+The author also would like to thank the referees for carefully reading the manuscript and giving valuable suggestions.